dentuwu/linuxRAT-tgBot/README.md

 # linuxRAT-tgBot 🖤🐧
 ##### Disclaimer ⚠️
-<sub>-- Neither the project nor its developer promote any kind of illegal activity and are **not** responsible for any misuse or damage caused by this project.
+- Neither the project nor its developer promote any kind of illegal activity and are **not** responsible for any misuse or damage caused by this project.
 - This project is for the purpose of penetration **testing only**.
 - Please do **not** use this tool on other people's devices without their permission.
 - Do **not** use this tool to harm others.